Glen Echo Park (Maryland): Special events and concerts

 The park hosts several family festivals and special events throughout the year, including Family Day (when the carousel opens for the season), Then & Wow, Labor Day Art Show, Irish Music and Dance Showcase, Washington Folk Festival, Fall Frolic, Contrastock, an extensively-decorated Halloween dance, inaugural balls, and Winter's Eve.
 From June through August, the Glen Echo Park Partnership presents a free summer concert series each Thursday night in the Bumper Car Pavilion.

 Social dancing

-Glen Echo Park offers a broad array of social dance events and classes as part of its standard programs.
-There are regular dances and classes in waltz, swing, contra, and salsa.
-Dances take place in the historic Spanish Ballroom, the Bumper Car Pavilion, and the recently renovated, climate-controlled Ballroom Annex (The Back Room).
+Glen Echo Park offers an array of social dance events and classes in waltz, swing, contra, and salsa.
+Dances take place in the historic Spanish Ballroom, the Bumper Car Pavilion, and the climate-controlled Ballroom Annex (The Back Room).

-Approximately 60,000 people attend Glen Echo Park's dances each year.
-A $19 million renovation of the Spanish Ballroom in 2003 returned it to its original splendor, giving it continued prominence as one of the premiere sites for dancing in the Washington DC area.
+About 60,000 people attend Glen Echo Park's dances each year.

-The 18-month renovation was preceded by a National Park Service led, volunteer-labor makeover of the deteriorating Bumper Car Pavilion, converting it into an all-weather dance pavilion & band shell, for uninterrupted dancing through the renovation.
-Currently, it remains in use as an alternative dance venue and for private events, such as wedding receptions.

-All social dances are open to the public, for all ages, with no prior experience or partner required.
+All social dances are open to the public, for all ages, with no experience or partner required.
 All dances offer an introductory lesson before the dance begins and most include live music.
 Alcohol is prohibited on park grounds, and smoking is prohibited in all buildings.